Raphael-Chen/The.road.of.revival.in.C.programs/Platform_dependence/Like_Unix/Figures.in.APUE.md

 Figure 21.1 Primary IPP documents
 Figure 21.2 Structure of an IPP message

+IPP is a request–response protocol.
+A client sends a request message to a server, and the server answers with a response message.
+The IPP header contains a field that indicates the requested operation.
+Operations are defined to submit print jobs, cancel print jobs, get job attributes, get printer attributes, pause and restart the printer, place a job on hold, and release a held job.

 ### 21.3 The Hyper text Transfer Protocol
 Version 1.1 of HTTP is specified in RFC 2616.
 HTTP is also a request–response protocol.
 A request message contains a start line, followed by header lines, a blank line, and an optional entity body.
 The entity body contains the IPP header and data in this case.